TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-stream-stuck-at-1-10-fps.md

 - All OctoPi release versions 0.15.0 or newer.

+#### OS images that will NOT support the webcam streaming

+- 64-bit Raspberry Pi OS.
+All versions.
+- 32-bit Raspberry Pi OS Bullseye.

 #### OS images that *may* support the webcam streaming

 - All OctoPi beta/RC versions.
 - All OctoPi release versions older than 0.15.0.
 - All 32-bit Raspberry Pi OS version Buster or earlier.
 - All Raspbian versions.

-#### OS images that will NOT support the webcam streaming

-- 64-bit Raspberry Pi OS.
-All versions.
-- 32-bit Raspberry Pi OS Bullseye.
+- All other Debian derivatives, such as DietPi.

 <p />